Skip to content

 scopie-<code>

-in <actor or action>: <short message>
+in <permission or action>: <short message>

 scopie-<code> <short message>

-For scopes of ["blog/:15/read"], since : is not allowed in scopes.
+For permissions of ["blog/:15/read"], since : is not allowed in permissions.

-scopie-100 in actor: invalid character ':'
+scopie-100 in permission: invalid character ':'

 100